ed-software/mechanical-turk/strats.md

-If we can make a spinoff, do it
+If we can make a spinoff, do it.. if we don't have a spinoff.
 Otherwise, if we can build a GO8 campus, do it Otherwise, if we can build a campus, do it
 Otherwise, build an arc
+Otherwise, build a spinoff.

 Once done with building...